gemseo/gemseo/doc_src/api.rst

 To monitor a scenario execution programmatically, ie get a notification when a discipline status is changed, use :meth:`~gemseo.monitor_scenario`.
-The first argument is the scenario to monitor, and the second is an observer object, that is notified by its update(atom) method, which takes an :class:`.AtomicExecSequence` as argument.
+The first argument is the scenario to monitor, and the second is an observer object, that is notified by its update(atom) method, which takes an :class:`.ExecutionSequence` as argument.
 This method will be called every time a discipline status changes.
 The atom represents a discipline's position in the process.
 One discipline can have multiple atoms, since one discipline can be used in multiple positions in the MDO formulation.